pri22296/progressindicator/docs/quickstart.rst

 Using with statement
 -------------------------------------------------------------------------

-To avoid calling `begin` and `end`, you can wrap your code using a with statement that ensures that `begin` and `end` are automatically called at appropriate times.
+To avoid calling :meth:`~.ProgressManager.begin` and :meth:`~.ProgressManager.end`, you can wrap your code using a ``with`` statement that ensures that they are automatically called at appropriate times.

 .. code:: python